BwanikaRobert/LMS/README.md

 # LMS
-A web application for managing school libary informaton
+A web application for managing school library informaton